 — MA in European Politics (Lund University), MA in Political Science (Central European University), BA in International Relations (Dokuz Eylul University)

 I am a PhD candidate in the Department of Government at the University of Texas at Austin.
 My fields of specialization are Comparative Politics and Public Policy.
 In 2006, I received my BA in International Relations from Dokuz Eylul University (Turkey) as the highest-ranking student.
-I spent the Spring semester of 2005 as an exchange student at the University of Maastricht (the Netherlands).
+I spent the Spring semester of 2005 as an exchange student in the Department of European Studies at the University of Maastricht (the Netherlands).
 I earned my first MA in European Politics from Lund University (Sweden) in 2007, and my second MA (with Distinction) in Political Science from Central European University (Hungary) in 2008.

 My dissertation examines the impact of the homeland politics on Turkish Islamic organizations in France and Germany.
 More specifically, I ask: I) how do the reproduction and reestablishment of religion in Turkey, and Turkey’s recent diaspora politics affect Turkish Islamic organizations’ support for integration in France and Germany?
 II) how does the host country context spur or deter Turkish Islamic organizations’ attachment to the country of origin?
 I conducted my dissertation fieldwork in Turkey, France, and Germany between February 2013 and January 2014.